What Is Mint Tea?

-On the North American continent, early native Americans made a tea from wild mint leaves in order to relieve an upset stomach.
+On the North American continent, early Native Americans made a tea from wild mint leaves in order to relieve an upset stomach.

 Mint tea can be prepared using spearmint, peppermint, or orange mint leaves.
 It shouldn’t steep for more than 10 minutes, or it could start to develop a bitter taste.
+You can serve it cold or hot.

-Mint tea can contain both peppermint and spearmint leaves, which can be combined in varying proportions depending on your personal preference.
+Mint tea can contain both peppermint and spearmint leaves, which can be combined in varying proportions, depending on your personal preference.
 Spearmint and peppermint have flavors that are very different from each other, and they both offer health benefits.

 Spearmint contains a compound known as carvone, giving it a mild flavor that’s sweet and cool.
 Carvone is also found in caraway seeds and dill.